jslowik123/recipe_server/legal/en/terms_of_service_content_en.md

 ### 10.3 Data Deletion After Termination (GDPR Art.
 17)
 After account deletion:
-- Your personal data will be completely deleted within 30 days
+- Your personal data will be immediately and irreversibly deleted
 - Your saved recipes will be irrevocably removed
-- Anonymized usage statistics may be retained for analytical purposes
+- There is no recovery option - deletion is final
 - Legally required retention periods will be observed (e.g., tax law)

-You may request a copy of your data pursuant to Art.
+**Important:** You may request a copy of your data pursuant to Art.
 15 GDPR before deleting your account.
+After deletion, no data recovery is possible.

-### 10.4 Demo Mode Data Deletion
+### 10.4 Demo Mode Data Storage and Deletion
 If you use Resimply in Demo Mode without creating an account:
-- Demo recipes are stored locally on your device only
+- **Demo recipes are stored in the cloud** (not locally on your device)
+- Demo data is linked to a temporary anonymous ID
-- No personal data is collected or stored on our servers
+- No personal data (email, name) is collected
-- Demo data is automatically cleared when you:
-  - Create a full account (data is not migrated)
-  - Uninstall the app
-  - Clear app data via device settings
 - Demo tokens expire after 7 days of inactivity

+**Important Notes on Demo Data Storage:**
+- ⚠️ There is currently **no automatic deletion mechanism** for demo data after inactivity
-- We do not retain any Demo Mode data on our servers
+- Demo data remains on our servers until manually deleted
+- When you create a full account, demo data is not migrated
+- To fully delete demo data, contact contact@resimply.app

+**Future Improvements:**
+We plan to implement automatic deletion of demo data after 30 days of inactivity.
+Until then, you can request manual deletion via email.

 ### 10.5 Consequences of Termination
 After termination: